 Multiple deaths and losses of large herds of livestock were reported by ice jam flooding that occurred on March 19, 1881.
 Many people escaped floodwaters by spending days stuck in tall trees.
 Railroad lines suffered heavy damage, a large portion of the Loup River Bridge was lost and multiple homes in Columbus were destroyed.
 Destruction of the Loup River Bridge also occurred during the ice jam flood in February 1905.
 After the water receded, large ice pads over 20 inches thick were seen scattered around the remains of the bridge.

 Ice jam flooding occurred again on February 13, 1907, when flood stages rose more than 5 feet per hour.
-Areas along Shell Creek and the Platte River were flooded, and four Columbus residents drowned trying to escape the floodwaters.
-Most of southern Columbus was underwater, including the stockyards and railroad.
+Areas along Shell Creek and the Platte River were flooded, and four Columbus https://storymaps.arcgis.com/stories/d734385f17024ae585a972871459980c.